springtwr/siyuan-code-tabs/README.md

 ## Changelog

+### v2.1.0

+- Added "New tabs" menu item for mobile

 ### v2.0.4

 - Improved keyboard interactions in the editor panel: support `Space` to set default tab in list, and refined focus flow for Tab/Arrow/Enter